diumenge, 3 de novembre del 2024

 Catastrophes and incompetence in Spain

-Major health problems in the making too with contaminated water everywhere - sewage, petrol, chemicals, dead bodies decomposing.
+There'll probably be major health problems in the making too with contaminated water everywhere - sewage, petrol, chemicals, dead bodies decomposing.

 Next will come the inevitable cover-up of the mistakes and negligence, alongside political blame-passing on a scale never seen before.